76th British Academy Film Awards: Ceremony information

-The broadcast concluded with live coverage of four categories (in the following order): EE Rising Star Award, Best Actor in a Leading Role, Best Actress in a Leading Role, and Best Film.
-The ceremony ran from 7:00 p.m to 9:00 p.m., with a switch from pre-recorded to live broadcast at around 8:30 p.m.
+The broadcast concluded with live coverage of four categories (in the following order): Rising Star, Best Actor in a Leading Role, Best Actress in a Leading Role, and Best Film.
+The ceremony ran from 7:00 p.m to 9:00 p.m. with a switch from pre-recorded to live broadcast at around 8:30 p.m.
 All Quiet on the Western Front won Best Film, as well as taking the most awards, with seven; "We've been blessed with so many nominations and winning this is just incredible," said producer Malte Grunert while accepting the award on stage.
-The Banshees of Inisherin and Elvis followed with four awards each.
-However, Everything Everywhere All at Once, a favorite heading into the 95th Academy Awards, was largely snubbed; it won only one award: Best Editing.
+The Banshees of Inisherin and Elvis followed with four awards each, but eventually lost all of their nominations at the 95th Academy Awards.
+Everything Everywhere All at Once, the eventual dominant winner at the Academy Awards, only won one award: Best Editing.
 With its seven wins, All Quiet on the Western Front achieved a new record for the most BAFTAs for a film not in the English language; the record was previously held by Cinema Paradiso, which won five BAFTAs in 1991.

+There were several special performances during the ceremony.
+Mercury Prize-winning artist Little Simz later performed "Heart on Fire", a track from her album "No Thank You", accompanied by Joan Armatrading; the performance was praised by fans on social media.
+A special tribute to the late Queen was led by Dame Helen Mirren; as well as her status, the Queen had a close association with BAFTA, while Mirren won the Academy Award and BAFTA for her portrayal of the Queen in the 2006 biopic The Queen.